SASB Standards Staff

 Rebecca Bar Director of Membership Bend, OR

 Rebecca Bar is the Director of Membership at the IFRS Foundation.
-In this role, she leads the SASB Alliance, a membership program that provides opportunities to explore best practices in ESG integration and corporate reporting.
-The SASB Alliance builds a community to bring the SASB Standards to the capital markets.
-Prior to joining SASB in 2019, Ms. Bar worked at Ceres, focusing on institutional investor action via the Ceres Investor Network on Climate Risk and Sustainability and at the Environmental Business Council of New England.
+In this role, she leads the IFRS Sustainability Alliance, a global membership programme for sustainability standards and integrated reporting.
+Members stay apprised of the changing sustainability disclosure landscape through learning opportunities, tools and resources, virtual and in-person events, and updates through engagement with IFRS Foundation Staff and peer members.
+Prior to joining the SASB Foundation (now apart of the IFRS Foundation) in 2019, Ms. Bar worked at Ceres, focusing on institutional investor action via the Ceres Investor Network on Climate Risk and Sustainability.
 She holds a BA in Environmental Analysis and Policy from Boston University and is both a CFA Claritas Certificate and Fundamentals of Sustainability Accounting Credential holder.

 Madhu Mathew Director of Technology, XBRL Taxonomy Lead San Francisco, CA